Kindergarten sight words worksheets

 Sight words are the small, common words that appear constantly in early books: the, and, said, you.
-Kindergartners learn them by sight rather than by sounding out, because many refuse to follow the phonics rules.
-This sheet uses the classic Dolch pre-primer and primer lists.
+Kindergartners learn them by sight rather than by sounding out.
+This sheet draws from the classic Dolch pre-primer and primer lists.

-Free printable PDF, aligned to Common Core RF.K.3.c.
-One skill per page, a word list on page two.
+Free printable PDF worksheet, aligned to Common Core RF.K.3.c.

 Trace each word two times.
 Then write it yourself on the line.